btimby/uwsgi-chunked/README.rst

 `uwsgi low-level api <https://uwsgi-docs.readthedocs.io/en/latest/Chunked.html>`_ for reading requests that use ``Transfer-Encoding: chunked``.

-It will read the entire request into memory, so if you expect large requests (like uploads), you should offload these to a proxy such as nginx.
+In normal operation, it will read the entire request into memory, so if you expect large requests (like uploads), you should offload these to a proxy such as nginx, or if your application allows it, use stream mode.

 Installation
 ------------